Must You Pay Liquidated Damages to Terminate Your Contract?

-A clause that provides for a sum of compensation if a term of the employment contract is breached is known as a Liquidated Damages Clause (LDC).
-LDCs can pose concerns to employees who wish to quit their job before their employment term is up.
+A clause that provides for a sum of compensation if a term of the employment contract is breached is known as a liquidated damages clause.
+Liquidated damages clauses can pose concerns to employees who wish to quit their job before their employment term is up.

 Additionally, it can place job-seekers in a dilemma when they have signed an employment contract with Company A, only to receive a more attractive offer from Company B – will they be liable to pay Company A $X if they choose to break their contract before their first day of work?

-This article will provide an overview of LDCs in Singapore with examples of situations when such a clause may be unenforceable, in particular:
+This article will provide an overview of liquidated damages clauses in Singapore with examples of situations when such a clause may be unenforceable, in particular:

-As mentioned above, an LDC is a clause in your employment contract which provides for a fixed amount of compensation in the event that you breach the contract.
+As mentioned above, a liquidated damages clause is a clause in your employment contract which provides for a fixed amount of compensation in the event that you breach the contract.